All boats are at our one location -Prices are firm- Delivery available

 For the last 26 years we've tried to offer a wide variety of boats that are truly checked out and ready to use.
 If weather permits we will always want to take you on a water test to be certain that everything is working and safe.
 We've personally run most of the boats so even in winter we can vouch for their performance.
 We feel that this is in stark contrast to those who sell primarily on the internet and often have never even seen, let alone run some of the boats they offer.
 Our web site is for information only and is in no way a substitute for the personal attention you will get when you visit here and see actual boats.
 Wherever you end up buying, there is no substitute for travel and inspecting actual boats.
 If you don't really know what you're looking at, hire an expert to go with you.
 Buying from photos on the internet may be easy, but it is never easy to repair problems that were either unknown to or concealed by the seller.

-$36,000 with trailer
+Florida title, with trailer $5,000

 21’ Chris-Craft 1955 Cobra